handsontable/handsontable/docs/content/guides/getting-started/saving-data.md

 ## Saving data locally

 You can save any type of data in local storage to preserve the table state after page reloads.
 The [`persistentState`](@/api/options.md#persistentstate) option must be set to `true` to enable the data storage mechanism.
 You can set it either during the Handsontable initialization or using the [`updateSettings()`](@/api/core.md#updatesettings) method.

+Persistent state storage is particularly useful when running multiple instances of Handsontable on one page as it allows data separation per each instance.

 When the [`persistentState`](@/api/options.md#persistentstate) option is enabled, the [`PersistentState`](@/api/persistentState.md) plugin exposes hooks listed below: